 The following books will be required for the class.
 You should complete the reading assignments before the start of class on the date on which they appear on the syllabus.
-Additional readings will be made available through Moodle.
+Additional readings will be made available through Moodle or will be on reserve in Hewes Library.